-Westfield receives funding for water project
+Westfield Receives Funding For Water Project

-During the board's January meeting, a formal letter was received by the town of Westfield informing them of a monetary award for the Shorehaven project.
-Martha Bills, town supervisor, read the letter from the USDA Rural Development agency.
+During the board's January meeting, a formal letter was received by the Town of Westfield informing them of a monetary award for the Shorehaven project.

 Comments